wiredzax/Drawbot/README.md

 - **ComfyUI Server**: A running instance of [ComfyUI](https://github.com/comfyanonymous/ComfyUI) for image generation.
 - **Discord Bot Token**: Obtain from the [Discord Developer Portal](https://discord.com/developers/applications).
 - **Git**: For cloning the repository.
+- **Other**: requirements.txt Is included for all other dependencies needed for the bot.

 ## Installation
 Follow these steps to set up Drawbot on your system: